Dunlei-Rong/learngit/readme.txt

-git is a distributed version control system. git is free free software under the GPL.
+git is a distributed version control system. git is free software under the GPL.
 I like git.
 hello git.